-I picked three flavors: Dark Chocolate Pili pili, White Chocolate Lemongrass and Milk Chocolate Ginger.
+I picked three flavors: Dark Chocolate Pili Pili, White Chocolate Lemongrass and Milk Chocolate Ginger.
 My nosy-self was quick to notice that the products I had purchased were made in Musanze by a company called Caractère Patifi.

 An oval pod-bearing tree is grown.
-Seeds are germinated inside the fruit-like pod.
+Seeds are germinated inside the pod.
 The raw seeds are known as cacao, from which cocoa is processed.
 Did I get that right?
 What’s the difference between cacao and cocoa?
 Do cocoa and cocoa bean mean the same thing?
 At this point, I am a little confused.
 By the way, I still don’t know how to pronounce cacao and cocoa.

 Earlier today, I saw a copy of a 2015 African Business magazine gathering dust on top of my bookshelf.
 Its cover page is embellished with a creative piece of work depicting a combination of pleasure and pain, triumph and failure in the chocolate industry.
 I know, this is confusing.
-I started getting confused the moment I tried to figure out the relationship between the tree, the fruit, the seeds and the final product.
+I started getting confused the moment I tried to figure out the relationship between the tree, the seeds, the fruit and the final product.

 The cover story of the dust-gathering, 2015 magazine is titled Bittersweet Success: Will Africa Profit From the Global Chocolate Crisis?
 The article painted a picture of the scramble for cocoa when the chocolate demand began to outpace its supply.